 Bertrand ROZAN

-Thesis proposal
+Thesis Proposal

 Public Security vs. Private Security: A Comparative Analysis of French and British Public Policies.

-Edited by Professors Jean JOANA (CEPEL) and Jacques de Maillard (CESDIP)
+Under the direction of Professors Jean JOANA (CEPEL) and Jacques de Maillard (CESDIP)

 Keywords: private security – comparative politics – public policy – France – Great Britain